-The VIC Fellows Program started in late 2019 as a mechanism through which individuals with specific expertise can learn about and be involved in the process of identifying and evaluating promising life science innovation from universities, institutes and national labs around the world.
-As well as the myriad steps involved in forming and supporting new companies created to develop these assets.
+The VIC Fellows Program was created as a mechanism through which individuals with specific expertise can learn about and be involved in the process of identifying and evaluating promising life science innovation from universities, institutes and national labs around the world, as well as the myriad steps involved in forming and supporting new companies created to develop these assets.

 Candidates may be at various phases in their careers, including graduate students (PhD, MD, MBA), postdoctoral fellows, or early-career professionals.
 Ideally, they can provide either technical or business acumen in the broadly-defined life science space, aligning with specific types of technologies (e.g. therapeutics, medical devices, diagnostics, instrumentation, tools, etc.) and/or with defined therapeutic areas (e.g. cardiovascular, CNS, immune and inflammatory, infectious disease, oncology, orthopedics, respiratory, etc.).
 Optimally, they should be located in or near a current or planned VIC regional office (Albuquerque, NM; Atlanta, GA; Baltimore, MD; Boston, MA; Boulder, CO; Chicago, IL; Dallas, TX; Fayetteville, AR; Houston TX; Phoenix, AZ; Seattle, WA) where they will work in close concert with the Managing Director.

 - Interface with the technology transfer offices at their respective university or in their region to present the VIC model and investment approach, and source candidate technologies fitting our thesis

 - Assist with screening of these opportunities by collecting and synthesizing relevant materials such as intellectual property, scientific publications, external market reports, subject matter input, inventor presentations, etc

 - Provide detailed input on the strengths and weaknesses of the investment candidate to the Opportunity Assessment team